-Our brains become alert whenever contrast is detected.
-Role reversal is a creative technique used to capitalize on this cognitive phenomenon and can be applied to improve the impact of websites, direct mail pieces, and prints ads.
+Our brains are alerted when contrast is detected.
+Role reversal is a creative technique used to capitalize on this cognitive phenomenon and can be applied to improve the impact of websites, direct mail pieces and prints ads.

-The above ads each use the role reversal method a little differently, but all represent the antithesis of what is anticipated.
+Each of the ads above use the role reversal method a little differently, but all represent the antithesis of what is anticipated.

 Headquartered in Sweden, Stena Line is one of the largest ferry operators in the world.
-Their headline tells the ad’s story in words “Grown ups free of charge when traveling with children” and is reinforced visually.
+Their headline sums the ad’s story in a few words “Grown ups free of charge when traveling with children” and is reinforced visually.
 The difference in size between the parent-child role is the most striking, and the little subtleties, such as the inclusion of a stroller add a punctuation to the ad’s message.
-The elements within the print ad work together synergistically to create a lasting impression which aligns with the ads offer.
+The elements within the print ad work together synergistically to create a lasting impression which aligns with the ad’s offer.

 Absolut Vodka takes contrast to the extreme using a pregnant male as the focal point of its ad.
 Within this setting the notion of combining an unborn and alcohol is provocative unto itself, but seeing a martini in the hands of a woman, by sheer association, makes an over-the-top impression.
 The headline “IN AN ABSOLUT WORLD” pre-establishes the ad’s premise to convey a light-hearted tone.

 The contrast between what we expect and what we experience alerts our mind to the incongruities within all three ads.
 The effectiveness of the role reversal technique is predicated on a consumer’s familiarity with the subject matter and the ad’s message.

 If the role reversal is not perceived as overtly obvious, or appears disjointed and confusing, the ad may be viewed as distasteful or a deceptive attempt at bait-and-switch.